 }

-This produces one CloudTrail record per InvokeModel and InvokeAgent call, with the caller identity, the model ID, the request and response sizes, and the IAM role used.
-The record does not include the prompt or response contents — those go to model invocation logs (next layer).
+This produces one CloudTrail record per InvokeModel and InvokeAgent call — caller identity, model ID, request and response sizes, IAM role used.
+The record does not include the prompt or response contents.
+Those go to model invocation logs at the next layer.
 The trail records that an invocation happened, by whom, with what scope.

-CloudTrail data events are how you answer "which user invoked which model, when, under what role" for a compliance audit.
-They are how you detect "someone is invoking an expensive model in a region they're not supposed to" for cost-leak detection.
+CloudTrail data events are how you answer which user invoked which model, when, under what role for a compliance audit.
+They are also how you detect someone is invoking an expensive model in a region they should not be, which is the cost-leak detector hiding inside the security audit.

-Bedrock model invocation logging captures the actual request/response contents — the prompt sent to the model, the completion returned, the embeddings produced, the guardrail trace.
-This is the layer that makes debugging possible after the fact and that auditors actually want to see for high-stakes workloads.
+Bedrock model invocation logging captures the actual request and response — the prompt sent to the model, the completion returned, the embeddings produced, the Guardrails trace.
+This is the layer that makes debugging possible after the fact and that auditors want to see for high-stakes workloads.
+CloudTrail data events tell you that a call happened; the invocation log tells you what was said.

 Configure once per region: